IBM/flask-microservice/README.md

 ## Steps

 You can [deploy this application to IBM Cloud](https://cloud.ibm.com/developer/appservice/starter-kits/6d62978c-a8a6-38fc-bac6-e3ee9c381e65/python-microservice-with-flask) or [build it locally](#building-locally) by cloning this repo first.
-Once your app is live, you can access the `/health` endpoint to build out your cloud native application.
+Once your app is live, you can access the `/health` endpoint to quickly build out your cloud native application.

 ### Deploying to IBM Cloud